Support and Maintenance FAQ¶

 What are the recommended ways to increase my project's performance?¶

-The most important clues around increasing overall performance of your Ibexa Platform-based project can be found in the Performance documentation page.
+The most important clues around increasing overall performance of your Ibexa DXP-based project can be found in the Performance documentation page.

 How can I translate my Back Office?¶